jaspector

 Inspection requests must be received before 4:00 p.m. to be scheduled for the next business day

-Typical inspection sequence: Project-dependent; commonly includes plan review where required, permit issuance, rough inspections, and final inspections before occupancy approval.
+Typical sequence: Project-dependent; commonly includes plan review where required, permit issuance, rough inspections, and final inspections before occupancy approval.

 A permit is required when an owner or authorized agent intends to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to install, enlarge, alter, repair, remove, convert, or replace regulated electrical, gas, mechanical, or plumbing systems.

+Building permit fees in Lyman, SC are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $32.00 for residential building permits and most residential trade permits; $53.00 for commercial building permits ($1.00-$10,000.99) and many commercial trade permits.
 Fees are calculated as: Residential building: $4.75 per thousand, $32.00 minimum.
 Commercial building: $53.00 up to $10,000.99, then $53.00 plus $2.75 per thousand over $10,001.
 Residential mechanical, electrical, plumbing, swimming pool, fire sprinkler: $32.00 up to $2,000.99, then $32.00 plus $4.75 per thousand over $2,000.
 Commercial versions use stepped valuation rates.
 Demolition and moving: $105.00..
 Plan check fee: Residential plan review: $32.00.
 Commercial plan review: one-half of the permit fee..

-1. Use the CC&I Lyman building-safety page to determine the needed application and download supporting forms such as the residential disclosure form or permit agent authorization form.
+To apply for a building permit in Lyman, SC, follow these steps: 1.
+Use the CC&I Lyman building-safety page to determine the needed application and download supporting forms such as the residential disclosure form or permit agent authorization form.
 2. Create or use the Town of Lyman iWorQ portal and open the correct application, such as building, residential building, commercial plan review, trade permit, site permit, demolition, encroachment, or occupancy.
 3. Upload the required project information and supporting documents.
 If you are a property owner doing your own work, upload the residential disclosure form with the submittal.
 4. For commercial work, submit the commercial plan review application with plans before permit issuance.
 CC&I states all commercial projects require plan review before permit issuance.
 5. Pay fees.
 CC&I states review comments are typically provided ten business days after payment is processed for commercial projects.
 6. After permit issuance, use the portal to upload additional documents, resubmit plans, and request inspections.
 Inspection requests must be received before 4:00 p.m. for next-business-day scheduling.

-Inspections can be scheduled via: iWorQ portal.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Lyman, SC via: iWorQ portal.
 Inspection requests must be received before 4:00 p.m. to be scheduled for the next business day.

-Other cities in Spartanburg County
+Other jurisdictions in Spartanburg County.

-View all Spartanburg County jurisdictions →
+All Spartanburg County jurisdictions →